Adding Back-end Actions: Delete

 This method gets the ids from the post request.
 Then, it gets the model and on that model, define a function delete() and pass the ids.
 Then, it sets up a message for successful deletion and finally set the redirect to the list of items.
 In the model, the delete() gets the table and delete the records with ids.

-class HelloWorldControllerHelloWorlds extends JControllerAdmin
+class PlanetsController extends AdminController

-public function getModel($name = 'HelloWorld', $prefix = 'HelloWorldModel', $config = array('ignore_request' => true))
+public function getModel($name = 'Planet', $prefix = 'Administrator', $config = array('ignore_request' => true))

-$model = parent::getModel($name, $prefix, $config);
+return parent::getModel($name, $prefix, $config);

-Extend the Model class with JModelAdmin in the file: admin/models/helloworld.php
+Extend the Model class with AdminModel.

 Here, you need to get the table.

-class HelloWorldModelHelloWorld extends JModelAdmin
+class PlanetModel extends AdminModel

-public function getTable($type = 'HelloWorld', $prefix = 'HelloWorldTable', $config = array())
+public function getTable($name = 'Planet', $prefix = 'Table', $options = array())